u4097/thermosiphon_dagger2koin/README.md

-# The thermosiphon app - from Dagger to Koin step by step
+# From Dagger to Koin, a step by step migration guide

 This project shows how to migrate the thermosiphon Dagger's sample to Koin, step by step.

 ## The article

-This project has been explained in detail from the article: []()
+This project has been explained in detail from the article: [From Dagger to Koin, a step by step migration guide](https://medium.com/@giuliani.arnaud/the-thermosiphon-app-from-dagger-to-koin-step-by-step-a09af7f5b5b1)

 ## Gradle